tdshap/markdown-helper/README.md

 Now you have the packages within the repo installed and linked!

 ## Autopilot Setup
 To run fast-ads, you will need an autopilot-*brand* running in another terminal.
-For this example, we will use `autopilot-tny`.
+For this example we will use `autopilot-tny`.

 Open and run TNY in terminal new tab
 ```bash